LPD-EPFL/MVTIL/README.md

-	S_THREAD_CNT		:	Number of threads running simultaneously in this server PORT			:	Service port
+	S_THREAD_CNT		:	Number of threads running simultaneously in this server PORT			:	Server port
-	DEFAULT_TIMEOUT		:	Timeout for one opertaion
+	DEFAULT_TIMEOUT		:	Timeout for one operation
-	MIN_NUM_RETRIES		:	Minimum retry number of one read operation.
-	MAX_RESTART		:	Maximum retry number of one transaction C_THREAD_CNT		:	Number of concurrent transactions in this client KEY_SPACE		:	Size of key space size
+	MIN_NUM_RETRIES		:	Minimum retry number of one read operation C_THREAD_CNT		:	Number of concurrent transactions in this client MAX_RESTART		:	Maximum restart number of one transaction KEY_SPACE		:	Size of key space size
 	TEST_TYPE		:	Type of the tested transaction.
 Five types of transactions are supported (Read-Only, Read-Intensive, Write-Intensive, Short, Mix)
 	CLIENT_ID		:	Client Id